-There are quite a number of Standards that refer to disinfection and sterilization however in Australia, there is no National Standard that addresses the different requirements for sanitizing.
+There are quite a number of Standards that refer to disinfection and sterilization however in New Zealand, there is no National Standard that addresses the different requirements for sanitizing.
 The USA have NSF Standards, and of late the Europeans (Germans) have developed a DIN Standard.
 This is the one we refer to with our dishwashers and utensil washers.
 NSF stands for National Sanitation Foundation and DIN stands for Deutsches Institute für Normung.

 The DIN Standard is an ideal method to calculate the minimum size machine you require.
 Please note this document only applies to commercial type machines as domestic dishwashers have separate standards.
 Because of the different construction methods of the various dish and glass washers, the contact time has to be calculated in different ways.
 For example a multi-tank conveyor washing machine has a contact time based on distance and speed, whilst a single tank machine has a contact time based on time alone.

 - DIN 10510 refers to multi tank conveyor type washers

 - DIN 10511 refers to glass washing machines

 - DIN 10512 refers to single tank dishwashing machines